leoivens/Group-8/README.md

 How to run the challenge 2 with a real robot:
 - open the terminal
-- copy and paste the folloing command: ros2 launch challenge_1 tbot.launch.py
+- copy and paste the folloing command: dgfdgdgfd